Canned Cranberry Sauce That Tastes Homemade

 INGREDIENT NOTES

-Maple Syrup: Canned cranberry sauce on its own is always sweetened.
+Maple syrup: Canned cranberry sauce on its own is always sweetened.
 But the maple syrup adds a deeper, rich flavor.
 All you need is a touch!

-Fresh Oranges: The juice of one big orange + the zest is the perfect tartness to balance out the sweetness of the cranberry sauce.
+Fresh oranges: The juice of one big orange + the zest is the perfect tartness to balance out the sweetness of the cranberry sauce.

-HOW TO MAKE CANNED CRANBERRY SAUCE TASTE BETTER: STEP BY STEP
+HOW TO MAKE CANNED CRANBERRY SAUCE TASTE BETTER: STEP-BY-STEP

 Here are some quick visual instructions.
 Remember that full instructions with the exact ingredients will be in the recipe card below!